 Q: How can I attract more butterflies to my garden?

 To attract more butterflies, plant native nectar-rich flowers like Milkweed, Purple Coneflower, and Butterfly Weed.
-Also, consider adding host plants for caterpillars, such as Spicebush (Lindera benzoin) and Pawpaw (Asimina triloba), to provide food for the next generation.
+Also, think about adding host plants for caterpillars, such as Spicebush (Lindera benzoin) and Pawpaw (Asimina triloba), to provide food for the next generation.

 Q: Can I support native pollinators in a small garden or urban setting?